bmn/livesplit_asl_mgs2/README.md

 The following variables are available in the Variables category:

 Analysis:
-* **ASL_BestCodeName** Shows the best codename available on the current difficulty, or the reason(s) you have already missed it.
-This can be used to keep track of Big Boss runs, or your major stats in general.
+* **ASL_CodeNameStatus** Shows the best possible codename, and, if you've already missed the top rank, the reason(s) for that.
+This can be used to keep track of Perfect Stats/Big Boss runs, or your major stats in general.
 * **ASL_Info** Shows info relevant to your current situation, including boss health values and grip/O2/chaff/caution info.
 Can also be set to show your location (as *ASL_CurrentRoom*) when no contextual info is available.

 Other stats:
 * **ASL_Alerts** Number of Alerts
+* **ASL_ClearingEscapes** Number of Clearing Escapes
+* **ASL_CodeName** The best possible Codename from the current game state
 * **ASL_Continues** Number of Continues
 * **ASL_CurrentRoom** The current game location
 * **ASL_CurrentRoomCode** The game's internal code for the current location